cpaproth/sk/README.md

 * videoconferencing between 3 people with audio and video compression (is implemented) [v0.1](https://github.com/cpaproth/sk/tags)
 * dealing the cards securely, so one player alone cannot manipulate the deal or identify the other players cards (under development)
 * bidding procedure and gameplay according to the international Skat Order rules
-* add some unofficial but popular rules (Kontra, Re, Bock, Ramsch) and keep a list of the scores of played games
+* add some unofficial but popular rules (Kontra, Re, Bock, Ramsch) and keep a list of the played games

 Desirable features for version 2.0 are:
 * echo cancellation to improve audio quality